cloudfoundry-incubator/kubecf/doc/dev/general.md

      https://s3.amazonaws.com/cf-operators/helm-charts/cf-operator-v0.4.1%2B92.g77e53fda.tgz
 ```

-In the example above version 0.4.1 of the operator was used.
+In the example above, version 0.4.1 of the operator was used.
 Look
-into the `cf_operator` section of the toplevel `def.bzl` file to find
+into the `cf_operator` section of the top-level `def.bzl` file to find
 the version of the operator validated against the current kubecf
 master.

 Note how the namespace the operator is installed into (`cfo`) differs
 from the namespace the operator is watching for deployments (`kubecf`).

-This form of deployment enables restarting the operator, because it is
+This form of deployment enables restarting the operator because it is
 not affected by webhooks.
 It further enables the deletion of the
 Kubecf deployment namespace to start from scratch, without redeploying
 the operator itself.